Libertree/libertree/INSTALLATION.md

 * an XMPP server (such as Prosody or ejabberd)

+### Database configuration

+To simplify database administration, it is recommended to configure PostgreSQL to trust local connections.
+Please confirm that the configuration file \`pg_hba.conf' contains the following lines:

+    local  all  all       trust
+    local  all  postgres  trust

+If you see 'peer', 'ident', or 'md5' instead of 'trust', please change the lines and reload the PostgreSQL server configuration (or restart the postgresql daemon).
+While this change is not required, it is highly recommended because authentication often gets in the way.

+Common locations of the pg_hba.conf file are:

+* Debian & Ubuntu Server: /etc/postgresql/9.1/main/pg_hba.conf

+* Fedora: /var/lib/pgsql/data/pg_hba.conf

+Start up the PostgreSQL server daemon before attempting the installation.

+### Optional dependencies

 If a web server proxy will be used (recommended), install it as well.
 This could be Apache, or Nginx, or anything equivalent.
 Under Gentoo: